MiladMt11/Model-Based-ML_Spring2023/README.md

     ```

 ## License
 This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

+## Disclaimer
+This project is the result of collaborative group work, with contributions from multiple team members, and may not fully represent the views or capabilities of any single individual.

 ## Contact
-I'm open to any feedback, suggestions, or questions regarding the projects or the repository.
-Don't hesitate to contact me via email at milad.mtkh@gmail.com.
+We are open to any feedback, suggestions, or questions regarding the projects or the repository.
+Don't hesitate to contact via email at milad.mtkh@gmail.com